Dude, where's my jetpack?

 But all those sensors, and all those autonomous vehicles, generate a lot of data, and that exemplifies the sort of policy problems that need to be solved before next-generation transportation can take off.
 “Right now, the general concept is that you and I own the data in the cars that we own,” Scott says.
 “The question is going to start to arise, who should have access to and control that data?”
 For example, should it be the owner of the vehicle, the manufacturer, or in a shared vehicle situation, the driver?

-At the moment, based on 2015 legislation around data recorders—similar to the black boxes in airplanes but for cars—Congress has said that, in general, the owner of the car owns the data, Scott says.
+At the moment, based on 2015 legislation around data recorders—similar to the flight recorders in airplanes but for cars—Congress has said that, in general, the owner of the car owns the data, Scott says.
 But the Senate currently is considering the American Vision for Safer Transportation through Advancement of Revolutionary Technologies (AV START) Act, which now also includes an amendment calling for a federal advisory committee to provide recommendations on the ownership and use of this data.
 If the bill passes, a committee will be appointed within six months, which will then work on recommendations for two years and report back to Congress, Scott says.

 Data also becomes a public policy issue because organizations ranging from cities and law enforcement to car repair shops also are interested in that data, Scott says.
 “From the point of view of cities, you want to make sure they have access to the data generated by cars, so they can change stop light patterns or access onto freeways based on the volume of vehicles,” he explains.